Code-Institute-Submissions/nicer-tours/README.md

     - #### First time visitors:
 		1) As a first time visitor, I am either planning or am on my vacation in Nice, France and I want to visit a website that informs me about the most interesting sights and places I can visit while on this vacation.

-        2) I want to have my interest piqued while I view the website, and thus choose to make a booking for a tour.
+        2) I want to have my interest aroused while I view the website, and thus choose to make a booking for a tour.

-        3) As a first time visitor to the website and perhaps to the geographical area covered in the site, and being on vacation, I do not want to feel pressured to buy.
+        3) As a first time visitor to the website and perhaps to the geographical area covered in the site, and being on vacation, I do not want to feel pressured into buying.
 However a little special offer may help me choose this company rather than another.

         4) I want to be able to navigate through the website easily, and be prompted where necessary to either contact the site creators (and service vendor) or make a booking easily if I choose to.